arr-ai/arrai/docs/slicing.md

 As shown above, you can define a slice by defining a lower bound, an upper bound, both or none.
-You can also define a `stepSize` that is used to define the increment of the numbers from the lower bound to the upper bound.
-When `stepSize` is not defined, its value defaults to `1`.
+You can also define a `stepSize` that is used to define the increment of the numbers from the lower bound to the upper bound. `stepSize` defaults to `1` when it is not defined.

+Lower bounds may be negative and upper bounds may be larger than the set size.
+In such cases, the index will wraparound.
+Refer to the example below.

 ## Usages